P2P-Develop/PeyangSuperbAntiCheat/docs/README-en.md

 ### Description

 Pull the specified player to the executed player.
 It cannot be run from console.

 ### Usage

 - /pull \<PlayerName\>
+  Pull \<PlayerName\> to the executed player.

 ### Permission